msd9915358/Arduino-Radar-Project/README.md

 *Here is [code](https://github.com/msd9915358/Arduino-Radar-Project/blob/master/Source%20code) you need to know to make this project work.
 Feel free to try new things with this code and be craetive.*

 #### -Images
-*Here arre some extra [images](https://github.com/msd9915358/Arduino-Radar-Project/tree/master/Images) used to explain this project in detail*
+*Here are some extra [images](https://github.com/msd9915358/Arduino-Radar-Project/tree/master/Images) used to explain this project in detail*

+#### -files
+*In this folder there are .ino files to upload and see the result *

 #### -Original Pictures:
 *Here we included some [Pictures](https://github.com/msd9915358/Arduino-Radar-Project/tree/master/original%20pictures) of the original project to give you the better idea about the project.*